Conservation biology of parasites: Parasite role in ecosystems

 Ranging from microscopic pathogens to larger organisms such as worms and arthropods, parasites exhibit remarkable diversity in their life cycles, transmission strategies, and host relationships.
 They can be found in virtually every ecosystem on Earth, including terrestrial, freshwater, and marine environments.
 Parasites often rely on one or multiple host species to complete their life cycle, and their presence can have profound effects on host populations, communities, and even entire ecosystems.
 One of the fundamental aspects of parasite ecology is their role as a trophic level within the food web.
 Parasites can occupy various positions within the trophic hierarchy, acting as predators, consumers, or even decomposers.
 They regulate host populations by influencing host behavior, growth, and reproduction.
 Furthermore, parasites can indirectly shape community dynamics by mediating interactions between host species and influencing the distribution and abundance of other organisms within the ecosystem.

 Despite their ecological significance, parasites have historically received less attention in conservation efforts compared to other groups of organisms.
 However, in recent years, there has been a growing recognition of the importance of parasite conservation.
 Ecologists and conservation biologists have emphasized the need for research to understand the ecological roles of parasites, as well as the threats they face and the potential consequences of their decline or extinction.
+In order for us to accurately understand the impact that parasites have ecologically, being able to identify distinct species is crucial.
+There is a shortage of experienced parasite taxonomists, which makes it difficult to properly identify parasite species in ecosytems, as well as successfully estimate their numbers in populations.
 Integrating parasite conservation into broader conservation frameworks is crucial for maintaining the integrity and functionality of ecosystems.